LADSoft/OrangeC/doc/adl.md

     <Address Name="['mem:address16']" Class="rmx,rm,frm,rm8,rm16,rm32,rm16it" Coding="'addr16' *'mand' 0x40:8 'op' 0:2 'mod':3 6:3 'mem':16"/>
 ```

 Here we again have multiple classes associated with the addressing mode.
 The reason for doing this is their may be variations on an addressing mode, for example on the x86 some instructions allow a full range of addressing modes, but other instructions allow only an abbreviated amount from the full set.
-But the values that are there in the abbreviated set are encoded exactly the same as those in the full set, when present.
+By assocating one class with the full range and another with a more restriced range, the abbreviation can be achieved without respecifying all the address modes in question, assuming the values that are there in the abbreviated set are encoded exactly the same as those in the full set, when present.

 The addressing mode example also shows how classes are consumed.
 Here the `Name` field specifies the source-code token sequence that results in the encoding.   'address16' was defined as a class on a `Number` like this: